Soccer Vs. Football Field: Big Comparison Guide

 In football, it is common for teams to use artificial grass on their field.
 According to 2019 data, 12 NFL teams have artificial turf on their home fields, while 19 play on natural grass.

-When it comes to soccer, the teams are much more prone to using real grass: Just 6 MLS teams play on artificial turf, while 21 teams have natural grass on their home fields.
+Regarding soccer, the teams are much more prone to using real grass: Just 6 MLS teams play on artificial turf, while 21 teams have natural grass on their home fields.

 While both sports still prefer natural grass, it is obvious that the difference in artificial and natural turf use is much more prominent in the MLS.